 - Place the tin on a cooling rack and allow the cake to cool for 10 minutes in the Bundt tin.

-- After the cake has cooled for 10 minutes turn out onto a cooling rack.
+- After cooling for 10 minutes turn the cake out onto a cooling rack.
 Wear oven gloves as the Bundt tin will still be very hot.